Pylons/plaster/README.rst

 Usage
 =====

-Applications should use ``plaster`` to load settings from named sections.
-A special default section may be loaded by using the sentinel ``plaster.DEFAULT_SECTION``.
+Applications should use ``plaster`` to load settings from named sections in a configuration source (usually a file).

 Most applications will want to use ``plaster.get_settings(uri, section=None, defaults=None)`` to load the settings